Ideas - Innovation - Ingenuity - Inventiveness

 in the abstract without practical purpose or intention.

 A concept or idea not associated with any specific instance.
 A

 sketchy summary of the main points of an argument or theory.

 An abstract idea is an idea that can be interpreted in many

-different ways, and doesn't seem to be connected or associated
+different ways, and doesn't seem to be

 to anything, and is difficult to define alone, but easier when

 Abstract and Concrete